danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * Without a supplied `value`, this serves as a forward declaration.
 The variable is defined, but it is unbound (i.e. bound to void).
-After definition and before binding (via `varBind`), it is invalid (terminating the runtime) to refer to the variable.
+After definition and before storage (via `varBind`), it is valid to refer to the variable in an expression node though it will evaluate to void.

 * With `value` supplied, said `value` is evaluated.
 If it evaluates to void, then evaluation fails (terminating the runtime).
 Otherwise, the evaluated